-CodeDescriptionLectureLabClinic CreditART 111Art Appreciation3003Prerequisites:DRE 098 or DRE 099; ENG 002 P1 or
+Prerequisites: DRE 098 or DRE 099; ENG 002 P1 or satisfactory reading placement scores

 This course introduces the origins and historical development of art.
 Emphasis is placed on the relationship of design principles to various art forms, including but not limited to, sculpture, painting, and architecture.
 Upon completion, students should be able to identify and analyze a variety of artistic styles, periods, and media.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in humanities/fine arts.
 This is a Universal General Education Transfer Component (UGETC) course.